SmartData-Polito/darkvec/README.md

 * `A01-corpus-generation.ipynb`: Appendix1.
 Code used for generating the
 corpus of the experiments.
 Ideally, it should be run on a Spark cluster.
-The provided notebook is steup for spark stand-alone, which is not scalable;
+The provided notebook is setup for spark stand-alone, which is not scalable;
 * `A02-model-training.ipynb`: Appendix2.
 Training of the models used in the paper (requires Gensim);
 * `A03-darknet-interim`: Appendix3.
 Some intermediate preprocessing.
 To